puppetlabs-toy-chest/puppetlabs-dsc/README.md

 Limitations
 -----------
 - DSC Composite resources not yet supported and tested.
-- Ensure parameters must have a 'present' and 'absent' valuemap.
+- dsc_ensure parameter, when present, must have a 'present' or a 'absent' value. "enable", "disable" and so on will NOT work
 - PScredentials and valuemaps not yet supported